Vanshikaa00/Vanshikaa00/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 - 😄 Pronouns: she/her

--->
+Besides 👩🏻‍💻 programming, i like to eat delicious food 🧁🍜🍕, paint 🎨🖌️ and read books 📚 -->

 - 🌱 I’m currently learning React